What All Plays Into Email Deliverability

 2) Engagement

-- On the confirmation page of your funnel ( the page that someone goes to after entering their name and email address to receive your lead magnet or after purchasing your offer ) you can remind them to whitelist your business email address ( the email address you entered in the " From"/"Sender" email field ), so they always receive updates from you.
+- Ask new subscribers to whitelist your email, or add you to their contacts list: Emails from saved contacts are more likely to reach the Primary inbox.
+On the confirmation page of your funnel (the page that someone goes to after entering their name and email address to receive your lead magnet, or something else from you) you can remind them to whitelist your business email address (the email address you entered in the "From" or "Sender" email field), so they always receive updates from you.

-- Plus, you could provide them with this helpful article on how to do so.
+- Plus, you could provide them with this helpful article on how to whitelist emails.
 You could ask brand new subscribers to double opt-in, and whitelist your emails, so they tell Google / Outlook/ Yahoo/ etc. that they want to receive your emails.
 This helps the email service providers (ESPs) like Gmail, AOL, Yahoo and Outlook/Hotmail, trust you more, and see that people want to receive your emails.

 - Plus, a whole lot more that no email service, or SMTP, can provide stats for ( how many times people delete your emails without even opening them, if they're starring your emails, are they building routes / labels for them, etc. )